Urdu alphabet

 The Urdu alphabet is the right-to-left alphabet used for writing Urdu.
 It is a modification of the Persian alphabet, which itself is derived from the Arabic script.
-It has co-official status in the republics of Pakistan, India and South Africa.
+It has official and national status in Pakistan, and is official in certain regions in India.
 The Urdu alphabet has up to 39 or 40 distinct letters with no distinct letter cases and is typically written in the calligraphic Nastaʿlīq script, whereas Arabic is more commonly written in the Naskh style.

-Usually, bare transliterations of Urdu into the Latin alphabet (called Roman Urdu) omit many phonemic elements that have no equivalent in English or other languages commonly written in the Latin script.
+Usually, transliterations of Urdu into the Latin alphabet (called Roman Urdu) have many phonemic elements or sounds that have no equivalent in English or other languages commonly written in the Latin script.

 History

-The standard Urdu script is a modified version of the Perso-Arabic script and has its origins in the 13th century Iran.
+The standard Urdu script is a modified version of the Perso-Arabic script and has its origins in 13th-century Iran.
 It is also related to Shahmukhi, used for the Punjabi language varieties in Punjab, Pakistan.
 It is closely related to the development of the Nastaʻliq style of Perso-Arabic script.
 During the Mughal era, Nasta'liq became the common script for writing the Hindustani language, especially Urdu.

 Despite the invention of the Urdu typewriter in 1911, Urdu newspapers continued to publish prints of handwritten scripts by calligraphers known as katibs or khush-navees until the late 1980s.
 The Pakistani national newspaper Daily Jang was the first Urdu newspaper to use Nastaʿlīq computer-based composition.
-There are efforts under way to develop more sophisticated and user-friendly Urdu support on computers and the internet.
+There are efforts underway to develop more sophisticated and user-friendly Urdu support on computers and the internet.
 Nowadays, nearly all Urdu newspapers, magazines, journals, and periodicals are composed on computers with Urdu software programs.

 Other than the Indian subcontinent, the Urdu script is also used by Pakistan's large diaspora, including in the United Kingdom, the United Arab Emirates, the United States, Canada, Saudi Arabia and other places.